 - 2 large red onions finely chopped

-- 2 to 3 tbsp madras curry paste or use a milder one
+- 2 to 3 tbsp madras curry paste (or use a milder one - see Notes)

 Instructions

-- Heat a little olive oil in a very large pan or casserole (I use our shallow round casserole dish), add the onions and garlic, then fry for 4 to 5 minutes until softened.
-Add the lentils and a little of the stock and simmer.
+- Heat the olive oil in a very large pan or casserole (I use our shallow round casserole dish) over a medium high heat, add the onions and garlic, then fry for 4 to 5 minutes, until softened.
+Add the lentils and a little of the stock and reduce the heat to a simmer.
 Keep adding small amounts of stock, bit by bit, as the lentils cook and soften, as if you were cooking a risotto.

-- Once the lentils start to break down (around 10 minutes), add the chicken and curry paste and stir well.
-Keep simmering and adding stock for 20-25 minutes until the chicken is cooked and you’ve added all the stock.
+- Once the lentils start to break down (around 10 minutes), add the chicken and curry paste, and chilli flakes (if using), and stir well.
+Keep simmering and adding stock for 20 to 25 minutes until the chicken is cooked and you’ve added all the stock.

 - Add the baby spinach at the last minute, a handful at a time, season with salt and pepper and stir until the spinach has wilted.
 Serve immediately, with a dollop of yogurt on the side if you like.

-- We enjoyed ours with boiled basmati rice, naan bread and mango chutney and had leftovers for another day – delicious!
+- We enjoy ours with boiled basmati rice, naan bread and mango chutney and have leftovers for another day – delicious!

 Notes